ModusCreateOrg/engineering-experiments/eventsource-eventbridge-lambda/README.md

 ## Installation

 This experiment consists of 4 components.
 Each component is deployed to AWS separately.
+Follow the links below to find detailed component installation instructions.

 First, deploy the [events](./events/README.md) component.

-Next, deploy the [elections](./elections/README.md), [voters](./voters/README.md), and [audit](./audit/README.md) components.
+After the events component deployment is complete, deploy the [elections](./elections/README.md), [voters](./voters/README.md), and [audit](./audit/README.md) components.
 These 3 components may be deployed in any order and may be deployed in parallel if you choose.
 They simply depend upon resources created by the _events_ component.

 > **NOTE:** When removing these components from AWS, remove the _events_ component last.